CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter3/README.md

 <dd>Figure 3.2 - All-sky map of HI 21-cm column density
 <dd>Figure 3.4 - Spectral Energy Distribution of interstellar light near the Sun
 </dl>
+Note that Figure 3.1 is in the PowerPoint slide set and not provided here.

 ### Literature Data